LuqiPan/LuqiPan.github.io/_posts/logic-for-hackers/2014-02-02-note-logic.md

 - At the start of modeling, use as few variables as you can: you can always add more when you need it.
 - To test a pred, you need to write another pred and put it in assertion.**(question: how)**
 - Never believe yourself, especially you have Alloy, such a great checker which can do all the checks automatically for you

+###Feb 7 Class

+- Domain/range restriction operator
+- Use both type and semantics to approach the problem